mamun7025/conference-room-booking-service/README.md

 ## Special instruction and Test case
 ### Special instruction
-* Some package excluded while running test cases which generally not require to test.
+* Some package excluded while running test cases which generally not require to test
 * Used fixed clock time during test case execution (fix time: 2024-03-26 10:00)
 * Application clock time possible to control through configuration - only applicable for dev/testing env

 ### Test case
+* Cover test case more than 96%
 * Add a picture for test coverage